 One way is to use a non-QPRT (also referred to as an NQPRT).
 A non-QPRT is a trust that holds a home while not being qualified for estate tax savings under IRC §2702.
 Nonetheless, estate tax savings may still be realized, although not in the same way as with a QPRT.

 A non-QPRT is a non-self-settled, irrevocable grantor trust that buys the home (a self-settled trust is a trust where a grantor is also a beneficiary; most states do not allow such trusts to protect assets from the grantor’s creditors).

 Trust assets are not included in the seller’s estate.
 Simply put, the trust gives the seller a self-canceling installment note (SCIN) in exchange for his home.
-As we discussed in the chapter on trust fundamentals, an SCIN is a promissory note to pay a debt in regular installments, however if the note-holder dies, then the note is cancelled and the trust owes no further payments.
+As we discussed in the chapter on trust fundamentals, a SCIN is a promissory note to pay a debt in regular installments; however, if the note-holder dies, then the note is canceled and the trust owes no further payments.

 Thus, rent payments are made to the trust, which reduces the seller’s taxable estate, and the trust can keep more of those payments from going back to the seller since it now pays less (or nothing) on the SCIN.
 When the seller dies, the home and any rent payments that have accumulated in the trust are not included in his gross estate.
 Trust property instead passes to his heirs, who are residual beneficiaries of the trust.

-For maximum asset protection, the transferor shouldn’t retain the right to direct the trustee to sell the home, purchase a new home, or distribute trust funds to the transferor (the trust may however be drafted so that the residual beneficiaries have limited powers to direct the trustee in such a manner).
+For maximum asset protection, the transferor shouldn’t retain the right to direct the trustee to sell the home, purchase a new home, or distribute trust funds to the transferor (the trust may, however, be drafted so that the residual beneficiaries have limited powers to direct the trustee in such a manner).

 Therefore, if the parameters of an NQPRT do not match an individual’s goals and circumstances, they should protect their home via equity stripping, which is discussed in chapter 15.
 Alternatively, a person could move to one of the five states that protect 100% of a homestead’s value from creditors, or perhaps use a Domestic Asset Protection Trust (DAPT) if his state of residence has passed DAPT legislation (however the authors recommend DAPTs only if none of the other strategies are feasible).

 Additional Suggested Reading:

-Asset Protection in Financially Unsafe Times, chapters 5, 11, 12, 13.
+Advisor Ryan Fowlers “Asset Protection In Financially Unsafe Times” PDF Book, chapters 5, 11, 12, 13.